-Purse seine are defined by FAO as a fishing gear "a long wall of netting framed with floatline and leadline (usually, of equal or longer length than the former) and having purse rings hanging from the lower edge of the gear, through which runs a purse line made from steel wire or rope which allow the pursing of the net.
+A purse seine is defined by FAO as a fishing gear consisting of "a long wall of netting framed with floatline and leadline (usually, of equal or longer length than the former) and having purse rings hanging from the lower edge of the gear, through which runs a purse line made from steel wire or rope which allow the pursing of the net.
 For most of the situation, it is the most efficient gear for catching large and small pelagic species that is shoaling" (FAO, on-line Fisheries Global Information System - FIGIS).

-The purse seine can be used by a large range of vessel sizes, ranging from open boats and canoes up to large ocean going vessels.
-The purse seines can be operated by one or two boats.
-Most usual is a purse seine operated by a single boat, purse seiner, with or without an auxiliary skiff (Figure 36).
-In general, from Alboran Sea the purse seiners uselly, or they lead an auxiliar skiff with powerful lights that help concentrate the fish in one place, or they lead auxiliar skiff light and powerful, that help to close the ring net.
+The purse seine can be used by a large range of vessel sizes, ranging from open boats and canoes up to large oceanic vessels.
+Puse seines can be operated by one or two boats.
+Most usual is a purse seine operated by a single boat, a purse seiner, with or without an auxiliary skiff (Figure 39).
+At the Alboran Sea the purse seiners normally lead an auxiliar skiff with powerful lights which concentrates the fish in one place, or they lead an auxiliar that helps to close the ring net.